SubwayMan/The-Tilting-Game/README.md

 ### So, how do you build it?

 Truth is, I forgot.
-I made this project ages ago and I suffer from extreme brain damage (being a moron).
+I made this project ages ago.
+Also, I'm pretty stupid.
 I still remember all the components though.
 - MPU6050 gyroscope (you tilt like in mario kart -> this thing goes brr -> epic)
 - 8x8 LED array.
 This thing has 24 pins and each LED can be either red or green (or yellow if you turn on both components).
 I forgot the sensor name but I remember when I went to look up the datasheet I had to deepL it from Russian.
 - 2 shift registers.
 The arduino don't got enough pins for all this BS.